mikepj/GauchoLife/README.md

 # Gaucho Life

-Years ago, I had a SPARC workstation running SunOS that used Conway's Game of Life as the screensaver.
+Years ago, I had a SPARC workstation running SunOS that used John Conway's Game of Life as the screensaver.
 I loved watching it, and it's one of the biggest things I've missed about using that workstation and OS.
 In 2018, I decided to write a screensaver for macOS that simulated the Game of Life.
 I've used it for the past couple of years on my own Macs, but never released it publicly.
 When I learned that Dr. Conway passed away earlier this week, on April 11, 2020, I decided to release this screensaver to the general public as a tribute.

 ![Gaucho Life Screenshot](/Resources/screenshot-1.0.png)